 Reading & Phonics Schemes

-We use ‘Little Wandle Letters and Sounds’ (up to the end of year 1) and ‘Spelling shed’ schemes for the teaching of phonics and spelling.
+We use ‘Little Wandle Letters and Sounds’ (up to the end of year 1) and ‘Spelling shed’ schemes (years 1 – 6) for the teaching of phonics and spelling.
 We also use the SNIP Literacy programme with older children to further consolidate spelling and the Project X Code reading intervention.

 Early Years and KS1 English Information